qlik-oss/enigma.js/examples/data/hypercubes/README.md

-# Interacting with data: Hypercube
+# Interacting with data: Hypercubes

 This example will show you how to create three different types of hypercubes (straight, pivot and stacked), make a selection and retrieve the data in it.